 Ian: And were you trained on completely new equipment at that point.
 Or what was going on as far as your role?.

-Steffen: I don’t think my sort of day job ever changed that much during these three years.
+Steffen: I do not think my sort of day job ever changed that much during these three years.
 Because the Bundeswehr was taking over most of the communication lines.
 At least at this point.
 I later visited that place again.
 I still had some friends there.
 And they showed me the new thing.
 What used to be like three rooms full of equipment.
 Was now like one corner of an office.
 And of course that was funny to see.
 Which meant way less maintenance.
 And all sorts of other things.
 But I think at least until I left which was in August 91.
 At least until then most of that technology.
 Like communication lines and all of that.
 Stayed mostly the same.
 Obviously the ones going into Moscow were used less.
 There were new ones going to Bonn and Berlin.
 But that part stayed mostly the same.

 Ian: Because the Soviet army was still in East Germany at that point.
 But starting to pack up and leave.

-Steffen: That’s true and to be honest we didn’t have a lot of connection with them.
+Steffen: That's true and to be honest we did not have a lot of connection with them.
 I mean we had obviously we knew where.
 Since I was in the open part of the battalion.
 We communicated a lot with Deutsche Post.
 So there were open lines.
 And we always had this like the real names of the cities these lines were going to.
 And that was something that was not used in the normal GDR, NVA communication.
 There was always like these secret names of things.
 And you were not supposed to say like this is in Delitzsch and this is in Dresden.
 You would have to have to say that like the secret name of that.
 So when there was communication with the Russians.
 It was probably more in the encrypted section.
-And I didn’t get to see that much.
+And I did not get to see that much.
 And that was of course all torn down in like very early 1990.
 When the equipment I think was mostly Russian.
 And the Russians took that with them very early on.
-Just to make sure it’s not getting into the hands of NATO.
+Just to make sure it's not getting into the hands of NATO.

 After the Reunification